Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 In case the certificate was requested for a FQDN like www.< domain >, the SAN extension will also contain < domain > (without the “www” label) provided that Domain Control Validation is carried out on < domain > (and not on www.< domain >).
 For instance, in a certificate requested for www.example.com the SAN exten-sion could contain two items: www.example.com and example.com.

-Note: starting no later than June 15, 2026, the ExtendedKeyUsage extension will contain only the serv-erAuth keyPurpose (1.3.6.1.5.5.7.3.1).
+Note: starting no later than June 15, 2026, the ExtendedKeyUsage extension will contain only the serverAuth keyPurpose (1.3.6.1.5.5.7.3.1).
 Actalis reserves the right to remove the clientAuth keyPurpose before that date.

 ##### 7.1.2.4.2 TLS Server DV Wildcard